Academic Expectations & Policies

 Program Grade Requirements

 In addition to maintaining a 3.0 GPA, students must earn a minimum of a "C" grade in foundations courses, a minimum of a "B" grade in the Subject Specific Methods course and "Credit" in the fieldwork courses in order to have that course counted towards completing the requirements for a preliminary credential.
 Students are allowed to take any class a maximum of two times.
 Failure to meet minimum grade requirements when retaking a course will result in academic disqualification from the program.
-Being on probabtion may prevent you from moving forward with student teaching.
+Being on probation may prevent you from moving forward with student teaching.

 For a complete list of university-wide policies, visit the SJSU Academic Senate Grades, Drop Policies, Registration, Fees, and Schedule webpage.